michizler/bellabeat_case_study/README.md

 ○
 Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team ○
 Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
-You joined this team six months ago and have been busy learning about Bellabeat’’s mission and business goals — as well as how you, as a junior data analyst, can help Bellabeat achieve them.
 ●
 Products
 ○